Sir George Frederic Still KCVO (1868–1941) was an English paediatrician.

 I should like to draw attention to a particular bruit which has somewhat of a musical character, but is neither of sinister omen nor does it indicate endocarditis of any sort. …its characteristic feature is a twangy sound, very like that made by twanging a piece of tense string… Whenever may be its origin, I think it is clearly functional, that is to say, not due to any organic disease of the heart either congenital or acquired.Still GF.
 1909

 Still was fluent in Greek, Latin, Hebrew and Arabic.
-He pointed out the Greek etymological derivation of Pædiatrics versus Pediatrics to the BMJ in 1927.
+In a Letter to the Editor of the British Medical Journal on in November 3, 1927 Still pointed out the Greek etymological derivation of Pædiatrics versus Pediatrics.
 The semantic connotations continue…

 BMJ Editorial response